univ-of-utah-marriott-library-apple/display_manager/README.md

 "Outset is a script which automatically processes packages, profiles, and scripts during the boot sequence, user login, or on demand." <sup>[source](https://github.com/chilcote/outset)</sup>

-Perhaps you're managing several sideways-rotated wall-mounted HDMI displays via Outset, and you'd like them to automatically display right-side-up and set underscan to 50%.
-You could save the following script to `/usr/local/outset/boot-every/flip.sh`:
+Perhaps you're managing several HDMI displays via Outset, and you'd like them to automatically rotate to portrait mode and set underscan to 50%.
+You could save the following script to `/usr/local/outset/login-every/flip.sh`:

 ```
 #!/bin/sh